 - They breached this duty by operating an automobile or conducting themselves in an irresponsible or dangerous manner toward pedestrians

-- This breach directly caused the pedestrian injuries/damages
+- This breach directly caused your injuries

 What Damages Can You Claim in a Pedestrian Accident in Massachusetts?